mitre-public/boogie/boogie-arinc/README.md

 1. The ARINC 424 data served by the REST API depends on the environment variable ```FILE_LOCATOR_PATH``` at the launch time of the API:
    1. If overridden with a value it should match the path spec expected by [PatternBasedFileLocator](https://mustache.mitre.org/projects/TTFS/repos/boogie/browse/boogie-arinc/src/main/java/org/mitre/tdp/boogie/arinc/PatternBasedFileLocator.java?at=refs%2Fheads%2Fmain).
    2. Otherwise it defaults to the [MITRE LIDO](https://mustache.mitre.org/projects/TTFS/repos/boogie/browse/boogie-arinc/src/main/java/org/mitre/tdp/boogie/arinc/ArincFileStore.java?at=main#25) archive.
-2. When run locally the API documentation can be found under ```http://localhost:8087/boogie-arinc/``` (if run non-local, at the same path on your chosen host).
+2. When run locally the API documentation (hosted by Swagger) can be found under ```http://localhost:8087/boogie-arinc/``` (if run non-local, at the same path on your chosen host).

-Reading the Swagger docs from a local launch of the software is the easiest way to see what the API provides even if you're unfamiliar with Clojure as a language and is the recommended way to check things out.
+Reading the Swagger docs from a local launch of the software is the easiest way to see what the API provides even if you're unfamiliar with Clojure as a language and is the recommended way to check things out (if you need more information there is a later section in this readme which gives a bit more details about the internals of the API).

 ## Containerized deployment